Dolphin-Syndrom/Foxtrot/README.md

-# Stock-Market-Management-System
+# Stock-Management-System
-A stock market management system with currency converter made with Java
+A stock management system made with Java